 At this point, we hope that you already know the history of Kona coffee and other important

-things, such as its flavor and how it is harvested.
+things, such as its flavour and how it is harvested.
 It might be expensive compared to your average

-coffee, but the additional price is sure to be worth it, given its unique and rich flavor.
+coffee, but the additional price is sure to be worth it, given its unique and rich flavour.
 Unlike

 other coffees, it is subtle, but it tickles the taste bud like no other!